 -One of the easiest ways to save on heating is to leverage the heat coming from the sun.
-Adjust your blinds in such a way that they are tilted toward the ceiling, but keep in mind to close them at sundown.
+Tilt your blinds up during the day.
+Note: Don’t forget to close them at sundown.

 -If you use a ceiling fan, set it in the reverse position and keep it on a low setting.
 When radiant heat penetrates your house from the windows tilted upwards, the ceiling fan distributes the warm air throughout the entire room.

 -Fireplaces are known for wasting a significant amount of energy because they draw warm air out of your home through the chimney.
 When the fireplace is not in use, be sure that the damper remains closed.
 Installing glass doors is also an excellent way to keep heat inside your home especially when not using the fireplace.

 -Don’t let heated air escape through exhaust fans.
 Only use them sparingly and be sure to turn them off when not needed especially in cold weather as they can let heated air out of your home.

 -You may also experience negative pressure in your home when using exhaust fans, and this can cause back drafts from the fireplace.
 This ultimately results to drafts through your windows, walls and uninsulated outlets inside the house.